 We partner with other third parties to provide specific services.
 When the user signs up for these particular services, we share names, or other contact information that is necessary for the third party to provide these services.
 These third parties are not allowed to use personally identifiable information except for the purpose of providing these services and for purposes referenced in their privacy policies.

-In the event MeetingBurner goes through a business transition, such as a merger, being acquired by another company, or selling a portion of its assets, users' personal information will, in most instances, be part of the assets transferred.
-Users will be notified via email prior to a change of ownership or control of their personal information.
-If as a result of the business transition, the users' personally identifiable information will be used in a manner different from that stated at the time of collection they will be given choice consistent with our notification of changes section.
+In the event MeetingBurner goes through a significant business transition, such as a merger, being acquired by another company, or selling a major portion of its assets, users' personal information will, in most instances, be part of the assets transferred.
+MeetingBurner will strive to notify users via email prior to a change of ownership or control of their personal information, consistent with our notification of changes section.

 Users who no longer wish to receive our newsletter and promotional communications may opt-out of receiving these communications by following the unsubscribe instructions sent with every email.

-This Web site may contain links to other sites.
-Please be aware that we, MeetingBurner, are not responsible for the privacy practices of such other sites.
+This Web site contains links to other sites.
+Please be aware that MeetingBurner is not responsible for the privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of each and every Web site that collects personally identifiable information.
 This privacy statement applies solely to information collected by this Web site.

 Protecting the privacy of the young is important to us.
-Therefore, you cannot use this site if you are not 18 years old.
-If you are not 18 years old, you are not permitted to access this website for any reason.
+If you are not 18 years old you are not permitted to access this website for any reason.
 Because of this, we never knowingly collect or maintain information at our website from those we actually know are under 18, and no part of our website is structured to attract anyone under the age of 18.

-Telecommunications privacy Protecting the privacy of your telecommunications information is important to us.
-When members or prospects make phone calls to telecommunication services provided by us, we may track information about the name, phone number, and other information about the calling party.
-In addition, we may gather information about telecommunication services used by our members.
+Protecting the privacy of your telecommunications information is important to us.
+When users make phone calls to or from telecommunication services provided by us, we may track information about the name, phone number, and other information about the call.
+We do not share this information, unless required to do so by law.
+We may use this information in the aggregate to analyze trends or to improve the service.
 By contacting us via telephone you are allowing us to contact you even if your phone number is on any legal DNC (do not call) lists.

-While we use SSL encryption to protect sensitive information online, we also do everything in our power to protect user-information off-line.
+While we use industry-standard technology to protect sensitive information online, we also work to protect user-information off-line.
 All of our users' information, not just the sensitive information mentioned above, is restricted in our offices.
 Only employees who need the information to perform a specific job (for example, our billing clerk or a customer service representative) are granted access to personally identifiable information.
-Our employees must use password-protected screen-savers when they leave their desk.
-When they return, they must re-enter their password to re-gain access to user information.
-Furthermore, ALL employees are kept up-to-date on our security and privacy practices.
-Every quarter, as well as any time new policies are added, our employees are notified and/or reminded about the importance we place on privacy, and what they can do to ensure our users' information is protected.
+All employees are kept up-to-date on our security and privacy practices.
 Finally, the servers that store personally identifiable information are in a secure environment, in a secure facility.

 Supplementation of Information

-In order for this Web site to properly fulfill its obligation to users it is necessary for us to supplement the information we receive with information from 3rd party sources.
+In order for this Web site to properly fulfill its obligation to users, it may be necessary for us to supplement the information we receive with information from 3rd party sources.

 Correcting/Updating/Deleting/Deactivating Personal Information

-If a user's personally identifiable information changes (such as zip code, phone, email or postal address), if a user no longer wishes to use our service, or otherwises wishes to review the user's personally identifiable information, a user may review, correct, update, or delete/deactivate the user's personally identifiable information by logging in to the user's account, or for additional assistance, by contacting support at firstname.lastname@example.org
+If a user's personally identifiable information changes (such as zip code, phone, email or postal address), if a user no longer wishes to use our service, or otherwise wishes to review the user's personally identifiable information, a user may review, correct, update, or delete/deactivate the user's personally identifiable information by logging in to the user's account.

 Notification of Changes